meshplay/meshplay/docs/pages/project/contributing/contributing-docker-extension.md

 ---

 ## Prerequisites
-To start contributing to Meshery Docker Extension, make sure you have [Docker](https://docs.docker.com/get-docker/) installed on your system.
+To start contributing to Meshplay Docker Extension, make sure you have [Docker](https://docs.docker.com/get-docker/) installed on your system.
-### Docker Extension for Meshery
+### Docker Extension for Meshplay

-The Docker Extension for Meshery extends Docker Desktop’s position as the cloud native developer’s go-to Kubernetes environment with easy access to the next layer of cloud native infrastructure.
+The Docker Extension for Meshplay extends Docker Desktop’s position as the cloud native developer’s go-to Kubernetes environment with easy access to the next layer of cloud native infrastructure.
 The extension provides a seamless experience for developers to manage and monitor their Kubernetes applications and services.

 #### Using Docker Desktop